 The procedure is less costly compared to surgical treatment and flexible payment options are available.
 The recovery time has also been proved to be significantly shorter than that of surgery.

-Schedule a complimentary consultation with Dr. Berard to see if you are a candidate for spinal decompression.
+Schedule an appointment with Dr. Berard to see if you are a candidate for spinal decompression.
 Call today.